-The causes of generalised increased bone density in paediatric patients can be divided accodring to broad categories of cause :
+The causes of generalised increased bone density in pediatric patients can be divided accodring to broad categories of cause :

 dense metaphyseal bands

-Germinal matrix haemorrhages, also know as periventricular-intraventricular haemorrhages (PVIH), correspond to the most common type of intracranial haemorrhage in neonates and are related to a perinatal stress affecting the highly vascularised subependymal germinal matrix.
-The majority of cases ...
+Germinal matrix hemorrhages, also know as periventricular-intraventricular hemorrhages (PVIH), are the commonest type of intracranial hemorrhage in neonates and are related to a perinatal stress affecting the highly vascularized subependymal germinal matrix.
+The majority of cases occur in premat...

-Grading of germinal matrix haemorrhage has taken several forms over the years.
+Grading of germinal matrix hemorrhage has taken several forms over the years.
 The most commonly used system is the sonographic grading system proposed by Burstein, Papile et al.

 Glutaric aciduria type 1 is a leukodystrophy that can be subclassified as an organic acidopathy.
 It has a highly variable clinical presentation, and laboratory investigations are not always diagnostic.
 Imaging, therefore, has an important role to play as the MRI features can be characteristic.

-Glycogen storage disease (GSD) refers to a number of syndromes which are characterised by a defect in synthesis, metabolism or storage of glycogen.
+Glycogen storage disease (GSD) refers to a number of syndromes which are characterized by a defect in synthesis, metabolism or storage of glycogen.